top of page

 Quit to Follow Spouse or Chase a New Job?
 Colorado Unemployment Benefits Explained

-Ever wondered why one employee's resignation gets full unemployment benefits while another's gets denied—even if both quit voluntarily?
-In Colorado, it boils down to why they left, especially for quits to follow a spouse's job move versus jumping to new employment.
-Greschler Unemployment Law Representation breaks it down simply for employers and former employees navigating Colorado unemployment claims.
+Have you ever wondered why one employee's resignation leads to full unemployment benefits while another's is denied, even when both quit voluntarily?
+In Colorado, the reason behind the resignation is crucial.
+This is especially true for those who quit to follow a spouse's job move versus those who leave to pursue new employment.
+Greschler Unemployment Law Representation simplifies this complex topic for both employers and former employees navigating Colorado unemployment claims.

 Quit to Follow Spouse: Full Benefits Under CRS 8-73-108(4)(u)

-You qualify if the spouse's job change forces a new home, commuting proves impractical, and you're ready to work locally after moving.
-Best part for employers?
-These awards are non-chargeable, so your UI tax rates stay untouched—benefits pull from the state's fund instead.
+To qualify, your spouse's job change must necessitate a move.
+Additionally, commuting must be impractical, and you should be ready to work locally after relocating.
+The best part for employers?
+These awards are non-chargeable, meaning your unemployment insurance tax rates remain unaffected.
+The benefits come from the state's fund instead.

-Now flip it: You quit to snag a "better" job or just test the market.
-Generally, CRS § 8-73-108(5)(e)(V) kicks in, disqualifying benefits since it's seen as your personal choice.
+Now, let’s consider the opposite situation.
+You quit to pursue a "better" job or to explore new opportunities.
+Generally, CRS § 8-73-108(5)(e)(V) applies here, disqualifying benefits since it’s viewed as a personal choice.

 Side-by-Side: Spouse Quit vs. Job Hunt Quit